ronnieholm/CSharp-clean-architecture-sample/docs/architecture/ADR002-organize-types-into-fewer-files-based-on-responsibility.md

 Without the `Story` folder, instead we could change the namespace in each .cs to include the aggregate name.
-We chose not to because most IDEs generate and verify for the common case of namespace maching file location.
+We chose not to because most IDEs generate and verify for the common case of namespace matching file location.

 ## Consequences